addu390/addu390.github.io/_posts/2024-05-04-telemetry-pipeline.md

 <p>Choosing a data store typically boils down to selecting between OLTP (Online Transaction Processing), OLAP (Online Analytical Processing), or a Hybrid approach, depending on your specific use case requirements</p>
 <ul>
-<li><p><b>Transactional and High Throughput Needs</b>: For high write throughput and transactional batches (all or nothing), with queries needing wide row fetches and limited indexed queries based on client_id, time stamp, geo-spatial (<a href="https://www.geomesa.org/documentation/stable/index.html" target="_blank" rel="noopener noreferrer">GeoMesa</a>) points within the client partition, Cassandra is better suited.</p></li>
+<li><p><b>Transactional and High Throughput Needs</b>: For high write throughput and transactional batches (all or nothing), with queries needing wide row fetches and limited indexed queries based on client_id, time stamp, geo-spatial points within the client partition, Cassandra is better suited.</p></li>

 <li><p><b>Complex Analytical Queries</b>: For more complex analytical queries, aggregations on specific columns, and machine learning models, data store(s) such as <a href="https://clickhouse.com/" target="_blank" rel="noopener noreferrer">ClickHouse</a> or VictoriaMetrics (emphasis on time-series) is more appropriate.
 Its optimized columnar storage and powerful query capabilities make it ideal for handling large-scale analytical tasks.</p></li>

 <li><p><b>Hybrid Approach</b>: In scenarios requiring both fast write-heavy transactional processing and complex analytics, a common approach is to use Cassandra for real-time data ingestion and storage, and periodically perform ETL (Extract, Transform, Load) or CDC (Change Data Capture) processes to batch insert data into OLAP DB for analytical processing.
 This leverages the strengths of both databases, ensuring efficient data handling and comprehensive analytical capabilities.
 Proper indexing and data modeling goes unsaid 🧐</p></li>
 </ul>

+<p>🌵 <a href="https://www.geomesa.org/documentation/stable/index.html" target="_blank" rel="noopener noreferrer">GeoMesa</a>: Geospatial Analytics by providing <a href="https://www.geomesa.org/documentation/stable/user/datastores/index_overview.html" target="_blank" rel="noopener noreferrer">spatio-temporal</a> data persistence on top of popular distributed databases for massive storage of point, line and polygon data.</p>

 <hr class="hr">